April 29, 2020

 • We will prioritize activities where there is greatest need in the communities we serve.

-Some statements might include:
+Some principles might include:

 • We are invested in the long-term careers of our team members.

 On the other hand, following the second principle might lead you to focus on ensuring staff are in roles that are likely to be in demand in the future.
 One organization invested in retraining staff from programs it had had to scale back, so it could reassign them to programs where it anticipated future growth.
 That might still mean laying off some staff, regrettably.
-But staying true to the principle might mean supporting those former team members through the transition and seeking roles for them with peer organizations facing surging demand.
+But staying true to the principle might mean supporting those former team members through the transition and seeking roles for them with peer organizations.

-Principles to Elevate Equity: If equity considerations aren’t explicit in decisions about programs and staff, they should be.
+Principle to Elevate Equity: If equity considerations aren’t explicit in decisions about programs and staff, they should be.

 Here, some principles might include:

 Principles to Focus on Financial Resilience: “Financial resilience” refers not only to surviving the crisis, but also to bouncing back as the crisis recedes.
 You will want to retain some ability to deliver on your mission in an uncertain future environment.
-Across the board cuts to an already lean budget, for example, can make a terrible situation fatal if those cuts fail to preserve the capabilities critical to the organization’s longer-term survival.
+Across-the-board cuts to an already lean budget, for example, can make a terrible situation fatal if those cuts fail to preserve the capabilities critical to the organization’s longer-term survival.

 Some principles here might include: